Find a local pick your own farm here!

 Hamilton County

-• Flat Top Farm Market - blackberries, strawberries, tomatoes, Honey from hives on the farm, pumpkins, winter squash, corn maze
+• Flat Top Mountain Farm - Flowers, lavender, zinnias, sunflowers, Honey from hives on the farm, pumpkins, winter squash, corn maze

 13100 Jones Gap Rd, Soddy Daisy, TN 37379.
 Phone: 423-332-0678.
 Email: thbyard@gmail.com.
 Open: Monday to Saturday, from 8 am to 6 pm: on Sunday we are at the Chattanooga Market from 11 am to 4.
-Directions: From Chattanooga take 27 North for 21 miles, continue onto TN-111 N highway , take the Jones Gap Road Exit.
+Directions: From Chattanooga take 27 North for 21 miles, continue onto TN-111 N highway, take the Jones Gap Road Exit.
 Turn Right at Jones Gap Road then take the 2nd road on the right.
 From Dunlap take TN-111 South, take the Jones Gap Road Exit, Turn Left at Jones Gap Road then take the 2nd road on the right.
 Click here for a map and directions.
-Payment: Cash, Check.
+Payment: Cash, Debit cards, Visa, MasterCard, Discover, Venmo, ApplePay.
+We now offer u-pick flowers and have a cornmaze and pumpkin patch in the fall.
 Click here for our Facebook page.
+The ONLY pyo crops offered are Flowers-lavender, zinnias, sunflowers. [ Click here to update the listing ] (UPDATED: May 8, 2025, JBS) (UPDATED: June 14, 2024)

 • Smith-Perry Berries - corn (sweet), pumpkins, strawberries, watermelons, Other fruit or veg, porta-potties

 9626 Ooltewah Georgetown Road, Ooltewah, TN 37363.
 Phone: 423-228-0774.
 Email: WIlliamaperry94@gmail.com.
-Open: UPDATE for 2021, Their website says no pick-your-own in 2021, only pre-picked, but it should return next year (2022).
-Late April until Middle of June for Strawberries Usually first or second week through the third week of July for Sunflowers.
+Open: Late April until Middle of June for Strawberries Usually first or second week through the third week of July for Sunflowers.
 Directions: Click here for a map and directions.
 Strawberries Typically third week in April until Middle of June Sunflowers usually First three weeks of July.
 Payment: Cash, Check.
 Smith-Perry Berries Facebook page.
-Also see their Strawberry info page Pumpkins Late September- Late October.
-(UPDATED: May 22, 2019) (ADDED: July 23, 2018)
+Also see their Strawberry info page Pumpkins Late September- Late October. [ Click here to update the listing ] (UPDATED: May 8, 2025, JBS) (UPDATED: May 22, 2019) (ADDED: July 23, 2018)

 Marion County